My Story

 When a child is abused they feel it’s their fault.

 The only alternative, that their caretakers are at fault, is too much for them to handle because their very life depends on that care.
 So I grew up with the feeling there was something deeply wrong with me.
-In my teens I started to self-destruct with drugs and alcohol, and when I was 27, I had a psychological crisis.
+When I left home at 18 I started to self-destruct with drugs and alcohol, and when I was 27, I had a major crisis.

 In Defense of My Father

-When my father was born he had two brothers and a sister more than twenty years old.
+One of the very strange things about my life is that my father didn’t set out to be a monster.
+He just didn’t know any better.
+When he was born he had two brothers and a sister more than twenty years old.
 He was a mistake, an unplanned pregnancy.
 And one of his brothers had a congenital disease so his mother gave that child all her attention.
 By the time my father came along his parents were exhausted, tired of life.
-So he didn’t set out to be a bad father.
-His childhood was also absent of love and affection, filled with neglect.
+So his childhood was also absent of love and affection, filled with neglect.

 He married my mother at a young age because she was pregnant with me.
 And although he didn’t love her he was always a good provider.
-As well, I’m sure he was never unfaithful to her until when my younger sister died at the age of 29 he moved to southern Oregon with a good woman who made him happy.
+As well, I’m sure he was never unfaithful to her until when my younger sister died at the age of 29 he moved to southern Oregon to be with a younger woman who gave him what he’d always wanted.

 By that time I’d started learning the meditation I talk about below, which taught that to find happiness you need to forgive everyone in your life, even those who should not be forgiven.
 So I visited him once in a while in Oregon and we started to be friends.